espressomd/espresso/doc/sphinx/installation.rst

 :file:`src/core/myconfig-default.hpp`.
 This file is a ``c++`` header file, which defines the features that should be compiled in.
 You may want to adjust the feature set to your needs.
-This can be easily done by copying the `myconfig-sample.hpp` which has been created in the build directory to `myconfig.hpp` and only uncomment the features you want to use in your simulation.
+This can be easily done by copying the :file:`myconfig-sample.hpp` which has been created in the :file:`build` directory to :file:`myconfig.hpp` and only uncomment the features you want to use in your simulation.

 The ``cmake`` command looks for libraries and tools needed by |es|.
 So |es|
 can only be built if ``cmake`` reports no errors.